keboola/storage-backend/packages/php-storage-driver-common/GUIDES.md

 ## Errors

-* All Exceptions from driver must implement `Keboola\StorageDriver\Contract\Driver\Exception\ExceptionInterface`
+* All Exceptions from the driver must implement `Keboola\StorageDriver\Contract\Driver\Exception\ExceptionInterface`
-* Or !preferred! extend `Keboola\StorageDriver\Shared\Driver\Exception\Exception`
+* Preferably, extend `Keboola\StorageDriver\Shared\Driver\Exception\Exception`
+*
 ### Exceptions are distinguished by integer codes

-    - 0 is default for php exception and kept as unknow exception
+- 0 is the default for PHP exceptions and kept as an unknown exception
-    - 900-999 Driver implementation exceptions
+- 900-999 are Driver implementation exceptions
-    - 1000-1099 Connection related exception codes
+- 1000-1099 are Connection related exception codes
-    - 2xxx Objects related exception codes
+- 2xxx are Objects related exception codes
-    - 3xxx Validation exception codes
+- 3xxx are Validation exception codes
-    - 4xxx Import exceptions
+- 4xxx are Import exceptions
-    - 5xxx Export exceptions
+- 5xxx are Export exceptions
-    - 6xxx SQL exceptions
+- 6xxx are SQL exceptions

 ### Exceptions rules

-- Driver can add own codes but must keep them in above specified ranges.
+- The Driver can add its own codes but must keep them within the specified ranges.
-- Different exception codes from specified in ExceptionInterface will be always threaded in Keboola Connection as Application errors
+- Any exceptions not specified in the ExceptionInterface will always be treated in Keboola Connection as Application errors
-- Keboola Connection will throw User exception only for certain codes within certain commands executed
+- Keboola Connection will only throw User exceptions for certain codes within certain commands executed
-- Do not throw `Keboola\CommonExceptions\UserExceptionInterface` inside driver!
+- Do not throw `Keboola\CommonExceptions\UserExceptionInterface` inside the Driver!

 ### Exception retry

-Keboola Connection is doing retry if something on backend fail but some exception are idempotent doing retry is only waisting time and resources.
-Driver can suggest to Keboola Connection which exception should and should not be retried.
+Keboola Connection will do a retry if something on the backend fails, but some exceptions are idempotent and doing a retry is only wasting time and resources.
+The Driver can suggest to Keboola Connection which exceptions should and should not be retried.

-By implementing method `Keboola\StorageDriver\Contract\Driver\Exception\ExceptionInterface::isRetryable` driver can decide if exception is idempotent and should not be retried.
+By implementing the method `Keboola\StorageDriver\Contract\Driver\Exception\ExceptionInterface::isRetryable` the Driver can decide if an exception is idempotent and should not be retried.

-Best practice is to implement own exception extending `Keboola\StorageDriver\Shared\Driver\Exception\Exception`
+The best practice is to implement your own exception extending `Keboola\StorageDriver\Shared\Driver\Exception\Exception`:
-- without change exception will be set to always retry
+- Without change, the exception will be set to always retry
-- to suggest that exception cannot be retried implement also `Keboola\StorageDriver\Contract\Driver\Exception\NonRetryableExceptionInterface`
+- To suggest that the exception cannot be retried, also implement `Keboola\StorageDriver\Contract\Driver\Exception\NonRetryableExceptionInterface`